worldstar/MedSAM2-Labelme/README.md

 ## MedSAM2 within Labelme

-We incorporated MedSAM2 into [Labelme](https://github.com/wkentaro/labelme) to perform breast cancer image segmentation and cardiac ultrasound image.
-MedSAM2 achieves better performance in medical image segmentation.
-Based on this, we performed fine-tuning.
+We integrated MedSAM2 into [Labelme](https://github.com/wkentaro/labelme) to perform breast cancer image segmentation and cardiac ultrasound image segmentation.
+While MedSAM2 has shown improved performance in medical image segmentation, our tests revealed that it does not perform effectively on multi-modal breast cancer images and cardiac ultrasound images.
+Therefore, based on this, we fine-tuned MedSAM2 to address these challenges.

 <img src="https://github.com/worldstar/MedSAM2-Labelme/blob/main/examples/medsam2/main-windows.png" width=100%/>